AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 ## Introduction {#tve-db-intro}

-[[!DNL Adobe] TVE Dashboard (TVE Dashboard)](https://console.auth.adobe.com/) is a self-service dashboard aimed at users working for media companies (Programmers) that have a business relationship with the Adobe Primetime Authentication product team.
+[[!DNL Adobe] TVE Dashboard (TVE Dashboard)](https://console.auth.adobe.com/) is a self-service dashboard aimed at users working for media companies (Programmers) that have a business relationship with the Adobe Pass Authentication product team.

 Contact your Technical Account Manager (TAM) in order to obtain access.
 To gain access, you will need two new user groups to be configured in your Adobe Marketing Cloud Organization: